wso2-attic/esb-connectors/deputy/deputy-connector/deputy-connector-1.0.0/README.txt

  - UBUNTU 13.04
  - WSO2 ESB 4.8.1

-Note:
-	This test suite can be executed based on two scenarios.
-		1. Use the given test account and parameters at the end of the file.
-		2. Set up a new Deputy account and follow all the instruction given below in step 5.

 Steps to follow in setting integration test.

  1. Download ESB 4.8.1 from official website.